On May 24, John T. Tanacredi, Ph.D., Executive Director, Center for Environmental Research and Coastal Monitoring (CERCOM), presented “Our Coastlines

 Our founding partner, Tom Twomey (1945–2014), represented a group of local farmers opposed to the Long Island Lighting Company’s proposal to build four nuclear power plants in Jamesport.
 The broad, statewide coalition of environmental, civic, and political groups he assembled helped defeat the proposal as well as the construction of the Shoreham nuclear power plant.

 Providing Businesses and Individuals with Intelligent and Effective Representation

 Over the years, the firm’s attorneys have developed an understanding of the unique environmental challenges and regulations that exist in New York State and Eastern Long Island.
-The firm provides businesses and individuals with intelligent and effective representation to solve their environmental problems and to efficiently navigate them through complex environmental regulations.
-The firm’s environmental attorneys also bring their knowledge and experience to clients needing assistance with environmental issues that arise in corporate, real estate, land use, municipal and litigation matters.
+Twomey Latham’s environmental attorneys bring their knowledge and experience to clients needing assistance with environmental issues that arise in corporate, real estate, land use, municipal, and litigation matters.

-Twomey Latham has advised clients on issues ranging from compliance with federal and state hazardous waste regulations, Superfund litigation, Brownfields redevelopment projects, landfill closures, resource recovery facilities, highway construction, airport sitings, tidal and freshwater wetland applications, the preparation and review of environmental impact statements and a variety of land use applications.
+The firm has advised clients on issues including compliance with federal and state hazardous waste regulations, Superfund litigation, Brownfields redevelopment projects, landfill closures, resource recovery facilities, highway construction, airport sitings, tidal and freshwater wetland applications, the preparation and review of environmental impact statements, and a variety of land use applications.

 Our attorneys focus on providing clients in-depth knowledge of our diverse range of practice areas.